vconcepcion/level_up_exercises/overlord_cucumber/README.md

 One tricky problem is that bombs are quite expensive to debug in prod.
 To avoid an embarrassing dud, you're going to develop and test the bomb in the relative safety of your own workshop (desk, really).
 Thankfully, you've got requirements, so mostly this is just an exercise of translating those requirements into working tests and then writing the software to control the bomb.

-But, this is the important part: you're going to write all the tests for the device before you write any of the app code.
-You cleverly realize that by writing the tests the way you'd like the code to work, you'll make your resulting code that much better.
-Well done, smartie.

 ### Requirements

 1. Even coffee machines have webservers these days.
 The bomb interface should be a Sinatra app, and the tests should be written in Cucumber and Rspec.
 A simple Sinatra base has been provided.